Local Zeta Functions for Non-degenerate Laurent Polynomials Over p-adic Fields: Abstract

 \section{Abstract}

-We study local zeta functions for non-degenerate Laurent polynomials in two variables over $p$-adic fields.
-The main result establishes the existence of asymptotic expansions for exponential sums mod $p^{m}$, or more ge\-nerally, for $p$-adic oscillatory integrals attached to Laurent polynomials.
-We show the existence of two di\-fferent \ \allowbreak asymptotic expansions: one when the absolute value of the parameter approaches infinity, the other when the absolute value of the parameter approaches zero.
-These two asymptotic expansions are controlled by the poles of twisted local zeta functions.
+In this article, we study local zeta functions attached to Laurent polynomials over $p$-adic fields, which are non-degenerate with respect to their Newton polytopes at infinity.
+As an application we obtain asymptotic expansions for $p$-adic oscillatory integrals attached to Laurent polynomials.
+We show the existence of two di\-fferent asymptotic expansions for $p$-adic oscillatory integrals, one when the absolute value of the parameter approaches infinity, the other when the absolute value of the parameter approaches zero.
+These two asymptotic expansions are controlled by the poles of twisted local zeta functions of Igusa type.